chikashimiyama/Udacity_VR_High_Immersion_Puzzler/README.md

 For the project, I creatred a user persona called Motokichi.
-He is a 42 years old cook and has almost no experience in VR, but watches Sci-Fi movies very often with his wife in an IMAX-Theater nearby.
-He defenitely has an interest in 3D immersive experience.
+He is a ramen-bar chef and has almost no experience in VR, but watches Sci-Fi movies very often with his wife in an IMAX-Theater nearby; he defenitely has an interest in 3D immersive experience.